eszterkaloz/from-python-to-java-microservices-oldschool-1/README.md

 ### Response

 The service sends a JSON response.
-For each video object it specifies its provider, search string as `title`, the category of the video and an embed code.
+For each video object it specifies its provider, search string as `key`, the category of the video and an embed code.

 Example response: